postalsys/emailengine/.github/ISSUE_TEMPLATE/report-an-issue.md

 assignees: ''
 ---

-Please file only reproducible bugs.
+**Please file only reproducible bugs.**

 Do not file support request as issues in Github.
-Instead use the official support channels listed [here](https://emailengine.app/support).
+Instead use the official support channels listed here: https://emailengine.app/support